 Andrew Papanikitas Module Co-ordinator for Ethics for Bioscience.
 He also teaches on the MSc EBHC modules History and Philosophy of Evidence-Based Medicine, and Introduction to Study Design and Research Methods.

 Geoff Wong Module Co-ordinator for Realist Reviews and Realist Evaluations

-The Evidence-Based Health Care programme and CEBM short courses aim to integrate the best available research evidence with clinical expertise and patient values to enable students to learn how to change health care for the better.
+The MSc in Evidence-Based Health Care, MSc in EBHC Systematic Reviews and MSc in EBHC Medical Statistics aim to integrate the best available research evidence with clinical expertise and patient values to enable students to learn how to change health care for the better.